paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-169-military-construction-and-military-family-housing.md

 #### Effective Date
 For effective date and applicability of section, see section 12(a) of Pub.
 L. 97–214, set out as a note under [section 2801 of this title](./chapter-169-military-construction-and-military-family-housing.md#section-2801).

+#### Pilot Program for Emerging Technologies for Moisture Control and Mitigation
+Pub.
+L. 119–60, div.
+B, title XXVIII, § 2829, Dec.
+18, 2025, 139 Stat.
+1312, provided that: “(a) Establishment.—Not later than 90 days after the date of the enactment of this Act [Dec.
+18, 2025], the Secretary of Defense shall carry out a pilot program to assess and implement emerging technologies for moisture control and mitigation in covered housing. “(b) Selection of Locations.—The Secretary shall select not fewer than three and not more than five military installations at which to carry out the pilot program established under subsection (a).
+The Secretary shall prioritize selection of military installations in regions with elevated climate-related risk factors for mold growth, such as persistent humidity, frequent rainfall, or outdated HVAC infrastructure. “(c) Elements.—In carrying out the pilot program established under this section, the Secretary shall—“(1) install moisture detection systems with advanced capabilities, including sensor-based humidity or spore monitoring technologies capable of generating early warnings for environmental risk conditions; “(2) implement noninvasive or technology-enabled mold remediation tools, such as antimicrobial coatings, dry fogging systems, or UV-based sterilization units; “(3) define infrastructure requirements, including upgrades to building materials or HVAC systems, necessary to support sustained mold prevention using the selected moisture detection systems; “(4) train relevant personnel on the deployment, maintenance, and data interpretation of selected moisture detection systems; “(5) designate an individual at each military installation selected under subsection (b) to oversee the implementation of the pilot program; and “(6) develop a strategic implementation and evaluation plan to assess performance of the selected moisture detection systems and inform future decisions relating to such systems. “(d) Report and Briefings.—“(1) Report.—Not later than 180 days after the termination date in subsection (e), the Secretary of Defense shall submit to the congressional defense committees [Committees on Armed Services and Appropriations of the Senate and the House of Representatives] a report on the results of the pilot program, including recommendations for broader implementation and an assessment of costs and benefits. “(2) Briefings.—“(A) Plan.—Upon completion of the plan required under subsection (c)(6), the Secretary shall provide to the congressional defense committees a briefing on the plan and any preliminary findings. “(B) Displacements.—Not later than 180 days after the enactment of this Act [Dec.
+18, 2025], the Secretary of Defense shall provide to the congressional defense committees a briefing on—“(i) the number of individuals displaced from covered housing for reasons relating to mold or moisture control or mitigation during fiscal year 2025, disaggregated by military department; “(ii) the number of days such individuals were displaced; and “(iii) the result of the displacement. “(e) Termination.—The authority to carry out the pilot program under this section shall terminate on the date that is five years after the date of the enactment of this Act [Dec.
+18, 2025]. “(f) Covered Housing Defined.—In this section, the term ‘covered housing’ means housing provided under subchapter II or subchapter IV of chapter 169 of title 10, United States Code.”

+#### Inspections by Qualified Home Inspector of Privatized and Government-Owned Military Housing
+Pub.
+L. 119–60, div.
+B, title XXVIII, § 2831, Dec.
+18, 2025, 139 Stat.
+1314, provided that: “(a) Establishment of Independent Inspection Protocol.—Not later than 180 days after the date of the enactment of this Act [Dec.
+18, 2025], the Secretary of Defense shall establish a standardized inspection and audit program for privatized military housing and Government-owned military housing that provides for such inspections and audits to be conducted by an independent qualified home inspector. “(b) Inspection Requirements.—Under the program established by subsection (a), a qualified home inspector shall annually inspect not less than five percent of privatized military housing and Government-owned military housing units.
+Such inspection shall include, at a minimum—“(1) an evaluation of HVAC systems, plumbing, electrical systems, and structural integrity of the privatized military housing and Government-owned military housing units; and “(2) an inspection for signs of water intrusion, visible and nonvisible mold, microbial contamination, and other indoor air quality concerns. “(c) Inspection Implementation Plan.—Not later than February 1, 2026, the Secretary of Defense shall submit to the congressional defense committees [Committees on Armed Services and Appropriations of the Senate and the House of Representatives] a plan to implement the program established under subsection (a), including—“(1) contracting procedures for qualified home inspectors; “(2) inspection methodologies; “(3) protocols for reporting, remediation, and follow-up actions; and “(4) integration with existing oversight and compliance frameworks for privatized military housing and Government-owned military housing. “(d) Reporting Requirements.—Not later than March 1, 2027, and annually thereafter until March 1, 2032, the Secretary of Defense shall submit to the congressional defense committees a report on the results of inspections conducted under this section during the preceding calendar year.
+The report shall include—“(1) findings and deficiencies identified; “(2) remediation timelines and actions taken; and “(3) recommendations for improving housing conditions and oversight. “(e) Definitions.—In this section:“(1) The term ‘privatized military housing’ has the meaning given in section 3001(a)(2) of the National Defense Authorization Act for Fiscal Year 2020 (Public Law 116–92; [10 U.S.C.
+2821](./chapter-169-military-construction-and-military-family-housing.md#section-2821) note). “(2) The term ‘qualified home inspector’ means an individual who—“(A) possesses housing inspection credentials required by the State in which the inspection is performed; and “(B) is not an employee of, or in a fiduciary relationship with—“(i) the Federal Government; or “(ii) any entity that owns or manages privatized military housing or Government-owned military housing.”

+#### Implementation of Comptroller General Recommendations Relating to Critical Military Housing Supply and Affordability
+Pub.
+L. 119–60, div.
+B, title XXVIII, § 2852, Dec.
+18, 2025, 139 Stat.
+1322, provided that: “(a) In General.—Not later than one year after the date of the enactment of this Act [Dec.
+18, 2025], and except as provided in subsection (c), the Secretary of Defense shall implement each recommendation of the Comptroller General of the United States contained in the report dated October 30, 2024, and entitled ‘Military Housing: DOD Should Address Critical Supply and Affordability Challenges for Service Members’ (GAO–25–106208), as those recommendations are modified under subsection (b). “(b) Recommendations to Be Implemented.—In carrying out the requirements under subsection (a), the Secretary of Defense shall implement the recommendations specified under such subsection as follows:“(1) The Secretary shall—“(A) perform a structured analysis to develop a comprehensive list of housing areas in which members of the Armed Forces and their families may face the most critical challenges in finding and affording private sector housing in the community; “(B) in conducting the analysis under subparagraph (A), consider the unique characteristics of a location, such as vacation rental areas; and “(C) regularly update the list required under subparagraph (A) not less frequently than once every two years. “(2) The Secretary shall obtain and use feedback on the financial and quality-of-life effects of limited supply or unaffordable housing on members of the Armed Forces through the status of forces survey and other service or installation-specific feedback mechanisms. “(3) The Secretary shall, in coordination with each Secretary of a military department—“(A) develop a plan for how the Department of Defense can respond to and address the financial and quality-of-life effects in housing areas identified under paragraph (1); and “(B) in developing the plan under subparagraph (A), examine strategies for increasing housing supply or providing alternative compensation to offset the effects of limited supply or unaffordable housing in housing areas identified under paragraph (1). “(4) The Secretary shall clarify, through the issuance of guidance to the military departments, the role of the Office of the Secretary of Defense in oversight of the Housing Requirements and Market Analysis process of the military departments to ensure that—“(A) the military departments conduct such process in a timely manner; and “(B) the Secretary submits to Congress any plans or other matters relating to such process for each fiscal year as required by existing law. “(5) The Secretary shall ensure that the Assistant Secretary of Defense for Energy, Installations, and Environment provides updated guidance to the military departments on how installations of the Department of Defense should coordinate with local communities, including by clearly defining the roles and responsibilities of commanders and military housing offices of such installations in addressing housing needs. “(c) Non-implementation Reporting Requirement.—If the Secretary of Defense elects not to implement a recommendation specified under subsection (a), as modified under subsection (b), the Secretary shall, not later than one year after the date of the enactment of this Act [Dec.
+18, 2025], submit to the Committees on Armed Services of the Senate and the House of Representatives a report that includes a justification for such election.”

 #### Inclusion of Questions Regarding Military Housing for Members of the Armed Forces in Status of Forces Survey
 Pub.
 L. 118–31, div.
 B, title XXVIII, § 2824, Dec.
 22, 2023, 137 Stat.
 752, provided that: “The Secretary of Defense shall include, at a minimum, in each status of forces survey of the Department of Defense conducted on or after the date of the enactment of this Act [Dec.
 22, 2023] questions specifically relating to the following: “(1) Overall satisfaction with current military housing of members of the Armed Forces. “(2) Satisfaction of such members with the physical condition of such military housing. “(3) Satisfaction of such members with the affordability of such military housing. “(4) Whether such military housing of such members has impacted any decision of such a member related to reenlistment in the Armed Forces.”